mehmetkose/react-websocket/README.md

 ** Stability: 2 - Unstable **

-The component renders an empty <div> element in the DOM.
+The component renders an empty element in the DOM.
 When mounting the component, a websocket connection is opened.
 The connection will be closed when the component will be unmounted.